illuminumeyes/js-fundamentals/challenges/challenge4.md

 - how this concept applies in JS.
 - what the difference is between declaring a function and calling it
 - Bonus: give examples for each explanation

+First class functions are functions that are a value, they are just another type of object